sakai-mirror/sakai/admin-tools/su/readme.txt

 *******************
 Known Issues
 *******************
+Realm refresh is disabled until I make it work with the 2.1 framework.

 It's a small thing, but if you click the "View user info" button when you're already viewing that user's info, for some reason it invokes "Become user."